-Running Head Right-hand: Twists in the Tracks

-Running Head Left-hand: Liesl King

 10

 Twists in the Tracks

 An Interview With Singer, Composer, and Sound Producer Aynee Osborn Joujon-Roche

 Liesl King

 Aynee Osborn Joujon-Roche is an accomplished singer, composer, and sound editor for film and television who lives and works in Long Beach, California.
 She is the lead singer and co-founder of Restless Blues Band, the lead singer and co-composer of the albums There and Back Again and Just In Time, and when you look for her on IMDb, she has 71 credits with the Sound Department beginning in 1998.
 I first met Aynee as an undergraduate, when we were both studying for a degree in Theatre Studies at the University of Santa Barbara, and then professionally and geographically, we went very different ways – I to the UK, where I pursued a career as an academic, teaching literature, science fiction, and gender theory; and she, as you will hear, to Colorado, LA, Nashville, and then back again to LA, pursuing a career in music and sound post-production for film and television.
 She and I and a small group of other Californians who met in Santa Barbara in the 1980s have stayed in touch over these many years, and this summer of 2019 I had the privilege of interviewing her in Santa Barbara for this collection on gender in music production.
 In the interview you are about to read, Part 1 offers a potted history of Aynee’s experiences in the music industry; Part 2 explores her experiences as an editor/creator of sound for film and television; and Part 3 expands on her impressions – touched on in Parts 1 and 2 – of the way gender differences can adversely impact women’s well-being in the industries of music and post-production, but also the ways in which they can offer fantastic opportunities for collaborations among women and enhanced relationships between men and women, too.
 As I read through the interview, it strikes me that feminists and gender theorists working across the same historical period have helped to shed light on many of the issues that Aynee raises, and have contributed to the dramatic advancements in gender equality that post-industrial Western societies have undergone in the twentieth century, a dynamic that has (largely) continued to shape gender relations positively in the twenty-first century.
 Importantly – and the points Aynee raises in the final section, ‘On Gender’, make this clear – feminists, activists, gender theorists, the LGBT community, AND innumerable women and men who would not officially place themselves in any of the above categories but who simply live their lives with sensitivity and respect for others – have contributed to a radically transformed and transforming reality in this twenty-first century where men and women of both genders and all sexual identities are becoming more comfortable relating to each other as human beings instead of types.